 As in everything, it is important to have a bit of luck and this comes at just in time from across the Atlantic, by a decision of the US Supreme Court which will precipitate events.

-The U.S. Supreme Court rendered a decision in June 2018 on a lawsuit between the State of South Dakota and the company Wayfair Inc., forcing online sales platforms wherever they are (out-off-state), to refund sale taxes in the State of consumption, here in South Dakota, if the economic link is proven (an activity with a substantial nexus) with the foreign selling company.
+The U.S. Supreme Court rendered a decision in June 2018 on a lawsuit between the State of South Dakota and the company Wayfair Inc., forcing online sales platforms wherever they are (out-off-state), to return sale taxes in the State of consumption, here in South Dakota, if the economic link is proven (an activity with a substantial nexus) with the foreign selling company.
 At the moment, a sale threshold associated with the decision is set at more than US $ 100,000 to customers located in South Dakota or carrying out more than 200 transactions there, currently limiting the scope of the law.

 Let’s look at the first consequences of this decision.

-- Online marketplaces, GAFA (American) and others, will be taxed locally to the nearest cent by the fact that the taxes applied on their sales must be returned to the buyer’ State and these taxes represent a precise percentage of the turnover achieved,
+- Online marketplaces, GAFAM (American) and others, will be taxed locally to the nearest cent by the fact that the taxes applied on their sales must be returned to the buyer’ State and these taxes represent a precise percentage of the turnover achieved,

-- A majority of 43 out of 45 States in USA have adopted collection and payment obligations for distance sellers, provisions which will eventually become generalized throughout the United States through tax obligations of the States towards each other, (Article Tax Foundation – State Sales Taxes in the Post-Wayfair Era by Jared Walczak Director of State Tax Policy and Janelle Cammenga Policy Analyst)
+- A majority of 43 out of 45 States in USA have adopted collection and payment obligations for distance sellers, provisions which will eventually become generalized throughout the United States to satisfy tax obligations of the States towards each other, (Article Tax Foundation – State Sales Taxes in the Post-Wayfair Era by Jared Walczak Director of State Tax Policy and Janelle Cammenga Policy Analyst)

-- Foreign States of USA will have to technically respect this obligation to send sale taxes (see below) and will be able to apply these provisions among themselves, which will, by contagion, globalize the process and, in a sense, bring part of the global response to OECD questions on Pillar 1 (in French).
+- Foreign States of USA will have to technically madatory respect this obligation to send sale taxes (see below) and will be able to apply these provisions among themselves, which will, by contagion, globalize the process and, in a sense, bring part of the global response to OECD questions on Pillar 1 (in French).